Bio-Security is an integral part of a successful IPM program. Learn more with Ellis Smith of American Cannabis and Ron Romano at SafetyNet America.

 - Right tools for the task – no job is done efficiently without the proper equipment.
 SafetyNet uses electrostatic sprayers to ensure that the Biotrexx solution covers all surfaces – it can even be sprayed directly on the plants!

-Watch the Webcast - Come Back for the Follow-Up!
+Come Back for the Follow-Up!

 Plus, this webcast is the first in a three-part series where Cannabis Tech will join American Cannabis, SafetyNet, and PathogenDx to follow bio-security implementation as part of an overall IPM program at a Colorado cannabis facility.